How to use et al. in MLA

 - Works with three or more editors

-- Collections of of essays, stories, or poems with three or more contributors
+- Collections of essays, stories, or poems with three or more contributors

 When to use et al.

-You can use et al. in both the in-text citation and in the Works Cited page.
-When using et al. you should always use the name of the writer listed first in the source material.
+You can use et al. in both your MLA in-text citations and the Works Cited page.
+When using et al., you should always use the name of the writer listed first in the source material.